-In the past 10 years, a new kind of institution showed up.

-The people that make them are mostly parents of disabled kids.

-They saw how bad ICFs and group homes are.

-They want their kids to live in a nicer place.

-They want their kids to feel like they have a community.

-But these parents still think their kids can't live in the community.

-They want their kids to live somewhere just for people with disabilities.

-So they built something called "intentional communities"
+In the past 10 years, a new kind of institution showed up, made mostly by parents of disabled kids.
+They saw how bad ICFs and group homes are, and want their kids to live in a nicer place.
+They want their kids to feel like they have a community, but these parents still think their kids can't live in the community.
+They want their kids to live somewhere just for people with disabilities, so they built something called "intentional communities".

-Intentional communities are a new kind of institution.

-They try to hide that they are institutions.
+Intentional communities are a new kind of institution, that try to hide that they are institutions.

 Some of them try to look like actual communities.

-Intentional communities make people with disabilities live together.

-They keep us away from non-disabled people.
+Intentional communities make people with disabilities live together, and keep us away from non-disabled people.